psf/project-funding-wg/funders.md

 "The Innovation Fund allows UNICEF to quickly assess, fund and grow open-source solutions that can improve children’s lives.
 Financial and technological support is available for companies that are using technology in innovative ways to improve the world."

-[Eligibility criteria include](https://unicefinnovationfund.org/#/submit):  You must be registered as a private company, and your company/institution must be registered in a UNICEF programme country.
+[Eligibility criteria include](https://unicefinnovationfund.org/#/submit):  You must be registered as a private company, and your company/institution must be registered in a UNICEF programme country (note: the United States is not a UNICEF programme country).

 Amount: approximately up to US$90,000.